tinaponting/Genesis-child-themes-4/README.md

 Genesis child themes, thats still works with Genesis framework

 THEMES:
+* Åland, light theme works for every needs of bloggs.
 * VINEYARD, a good theme all blogs.
 * MEAGHAN
 * lisa cooley, a woman or blogger style theme.